 This course will focus on the fundamentals of modern statistics.
-Topics include: basic concepts of descriptive statistics, inferences about the mean, proportion, and variance of one population, the binomial distribution, confidence intervals, and hypothesis testing.
+Topics include: basic concepts of descriptive statistics, inferences about the mean, proportion, differences in means and differences in proportions; the binomial distribution, confidence intervals, and hypothesis testing.
 Other topics in this course include an introduction to probability and bivariate data, including linear correlation and regression.
-This course is an Open Educational Resource Course.
+This course is an Open Educational Resource (OER) Course.
 (3 credits)

 Student Learning Outcomes (SLOs)

 Students who successfully complete this course will be able to:

 - Demonstrate an understanding of the standard techniques of statistics.